panhapichkhe/cybersecurity-writeups/README.md

 Hi, I'm Panhapich Khe 👋

-This repository contains my cybersecurity learning journey, including notes, hands-on labs, and write-ups from platforms like TryHackMe.
+This repository contains my cybersecurity learning journey, including notes, hands-on labs, and write-ups from platforms like TryHackMe, HackTheBox, and PortSwigger.

 ---